JetBrains/intellij-platform-gradle-plugin/README.md

 - `prepareSandbox` creates proper structure of plugin and fills sandbox directory with it
 - `buildPlugin` assembles plugin and prepares zip archive for deployment
-- `runIdea` executes IntelliJ IDEA instance with installed the plugin you're developing
+- `runIdea` executes IntelliJ IDEA instance with the plugin you are developing installed in
 - `publishPlugin` uploads plugin distribution archive to http://plugins.jetbrains.com

 ### build.gradle